PDLT-University-of-York/test-split-site/docs/ultra/test.md

 !!!
 Warning

     For fairness and to create a valid assessment, all questions in the pool must be of equivalent difficulty.
-To include questions at different levels, use a pool for each level.
+To include questions at different levels or points values, use multiple pools.

 1. Click the **plus + icon**.
 2. Select **Add question pool**.